All humanity is one undivided and indivisible family.

 Key Takeaways

-• Mahatma Gandhi envisioned humanity as one indivisible family, calling for unity, compassion, and collective responsibility.
+• Mahatma Gandhi saw all people as part of one family and encouraged unity, compassion, and shared responsibility.

-• Gandhi’s principles of ahimsa (non-violence), satyagraha (truth force), and swaraj (self-rule) aim for societal transformation and ethical living.
+• Gandhi's ideas of ahimsa (non-violence), satyagraha (truth force), and swaraj (self-rule) help change society and encourage ethical living.

 🧘Timeless Lessons from Mahatma Gandhi: Embracing Our Shared Humanity